demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_-_Large_Upload_README.md

 The playbook investigates Cortex XDR incidents involving large upload alerts.
 The playbook is designed to run as a sub-playbook of ‘Cortex XDR Alerts Handling v2’.

 The playbook consists of the following procedures:
-- Searching for similar previous incidents that were closed as false positives.
+- Searches for similar previous incidents that were closed as false positives.
 - Enrichment and investigation of the initiator and destination hostname and IP address.
 - Enrichment and investigation of the initiator user, process, file, or command if it exists.
 - Detection of related indicators and analysis of the relationship between the detected indicators.